-Cedrela odorata meets the criteria for inclusion in Appendix II in accordance with Article II, paragraph 2 (a) of the Convention and criterion B of Annex 2a of Resolution Conf.
-9.24 (Rev. CoP17).
-The other species in the genus Cedrela meet the criteria for inclusion in Appendix II in accordance with Article II, paragraph 2 (b) of the Convention and criterion A of Annex 2b of Resolution Conf.
+The Secretariat is of the view that the proposal to list the genus Cedrela in Appendix II is well argued, and that Cedrela odorata seems to meet the criteria for inclusion in Appendix II in accordance with Article II, paragraph 2 (a) of the Convention and paragraph B of Annex 2a of Resolution Conf.
+9.24 (Rev. CoP17); and all other species in the genus Cedrela in accordance with Article II, paragraph 2 (b) of the Convention and paragraph A of Annex 2b of Resolution Conf.
 9.24 (Rev. CoP17).